oneapi-src/oneDPL/documentation/library_guide/dynamic_selection_api/functions.rst

 When passing queues to the policy, the results show that the policy uses those resources, a single CPU queue and a single GPU queue.

-The platform that was use to run this example has two GPU drivers installed, as well as an FPGA emulator.
+The platform used to run this example has two GPU drivers installed, as well as an FPGA emulator.
 When no resources are explicitly provided to the policy constructor, the results show two non-GPU devices (the CPU and the FPGA emulator) and two drivers for the GPU.